Skip to content

 Execution Context: Terminal session (pasted/typed into terminal)

-Use cases: Environment setup, virtual environment activation, shell configuration
+Use cases: Virtual environment activation, shell configuration

 [scripts]